RemiBou/remibou.github.io/_posts/2018-10-28-Change-Blazor-DLL-extension-with-ASPNET-Core.md

 }
 ```

-- I use the existing rewriting engine
+- I use the existing rewriting engine built-in ASPNET Core but you can use the on from your web server : nginx, apache, IIS ...
-- Theregex is pretty simple, you can test yours here http://regexstorm.net/tester
+- The regex is pretty simple, you can test yours here http://regexstorm.net/tester
 - For testing I just extracted the powershell for getting the first request from chrome dev tools and changed the extension :

 ```powershell